-Canon G3 X versus Canon G7 X Mark II
+Canon G3 X vs G7X Mark II

-The Canon PowerShot G3 X and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in June 2015 and February 2016.
+The Canon PowerShot G3 X and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in June 2015 and February 2016.
 Both the G3X and the G7X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.

-Body comparison: Canon G3 X vs Canon G7 X Mark II
+Body comparison: Canon G3 X vs G7X Mark II

 The physical size and weight of the Canon G3 X and the Canon G7 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.